dumoulinj/ers/README.md

-# erf
+# ers
-ERF is an Emotion Recognition Framework dedicated to researchers, whose purpose is to help them with emotion recognition for movies tasks.
+ERS is an Emotion Recognition Framework dedicated to researchers, whose purpose is to help them with emotion recognition in movies tasks.